Maryland football loses wave of transfers but will get a boost from key returners

 Chigoziem Okonkwo, senior tight end: Maryland’s top tight end ranked third on the team with 447 receiving yards, and he scored five touchdowns.
 His breakout season came after he missed the 2020 campaign with myocarditis.
 Okonkwo could have returned for an extra season of eligibility but chose to declare for the NFL draft.

-Reece Udinski, senior quarterback: After setting school passing records at Virginia Military Institute, Udinski transferred to Maryland and spent the entire season behind Taulia Tagovailoa.
+Reece Udinski, senior quarterback: After setting school passing records at Virginia Military Institute, Udinski transferred to Maryland and spent the entire season behind Tagovailoa.
 As a backup, Udinski threw for 100 yards on 11-of-15 passing in four games, which preserved his final season of eligibility.
 He transferred to Richmond, reuniting with former VMI offensive coordinator Billy Cosh.

-Brian Cobbs, senior wide receiver: Cobbs tallied 341 receiving yards on 25 catches this season, but he faced stiff competition for playing time.
+Brian Cobbs, senior wide receiver: Cobbs tallied 341 receiving yards on 25 catches last season, but he faced stiff competition for playing time.
 After injuries decimated his position group, Cobbs started two games in 2021.
 He’ll play his final season at Utah State.

 Jordan Mosley, senior defensive back: Mosley started every game at safety in 2020 and 2021.
 He led the Terps with 83 tackles last season while also recording eight pass breakups and a forced fumble.
 After four years at Maryland, he declared for the NFL draft.